Johny270/ASP-NET-CORE-dev/FirstProject/README.md

     The razor view engine, when not explicity specified, look at the name of the method to decide which view to render the correct view file, which must have the same name.

-3. Adding Validation to Data Entries in a Form
+3. Adding Validation to Data Entries in a Form.

     It is done by simnply adding the following line, in the model class, on top of the property we want to check:
     ```